publiish/docs/docs/tutorial-basics/deploy-your-site.md

 # Publiish UCAN

-This project defines a specification for delegated authorization of decentralized storage services using User Controlled Authorization Networks [UCAN].
+This package defines a specification for delegated authorization of decentralized storage services using User Controlled Authorization Networks [UCAN].

 publiish.ucan was designed to be used with [Node Publiish Storage](https://publiish.io/), which provides storage services backed by the [Filecoin](https://filecoin.io) network, with content retrieval via the [InterPlanetary File System (IPFS)](https://ipfs.io).